|

 Enigma design.

-and also increases the number of possible permutations.
+whilst it also increases the number of permutations.

 |